 JDBC-based server classes deprecated Support for the following JDBC-based server classes has been deprecated:

 Applications should be updated to use the ODBC-based server classes.
-See Defining ODBC external servers.
+See ODBC external server definitions.

 SQL Anywhere Explorer no longer supported The SQL Anywhere Explorer and SQL Anywhere Toolbar for Visual Studio are no longer supported.
 Use Microsoft's Server Explorer instead.